Doctors warn of fallout from new immigration rule

 CHICAGO (AP) — Diabetics skipping regular checkups.
 Young asthmatics not getting preventive care.
 A surge in expensive emergency room visits.

-Doctors and public health experts warn of poor health outcomes and rising costs they say will come from sweeping Trump administration changes that would deny green cards to many immigrants who use Medicaid, as well as food stamps and other forms of public assistance.
+Doctors and public health experts warn of poor health and rising costs they say will come from sweeping Trump administration changes that would deny green cards to many immigrants who use Medicaid, as well as food stamps and other forms of public assistance.
 Some advocates say they’re already seeing the fallout even before the complex 837-page rule takes effect in October.

 President Donald Trump’s administration trumpeted its aggressive approach this past week as a way to keep only self-sufficient immigrants in the country, but health experts argue it could force potentially millions of low-income migrants to choose between needed services and their bid to stay legally in the U.S.